Yasuo Kazuki: Biography

-Personal life

 Early life

-Yasuo Kazuki was born in 1911 in the town of Misumi (三隅町) in Yamaguchi prefecture (山口県).
+Kazuki was born in 1911 in the town of Misumi (三隅町) in Yamaguchi prefecture (山口県).
 Kazuki’s father trained as a dentist, despite generations of his family working as herb doctors.
 After ruining himself by dissipation, Kazuki’s father moved to Korea and remained there until his death.
 Kazuki’s mother had left the year prior to this when Kazuki was aged 9, leaving Kazuki with his grandparents and uncle.
 According to Kazuki, painting was his salvation from loneliness after abandonment by both parents.

 Education

 Kazuki attended the Kawabata Painting School between 1929 and 1931, then the Tokyo Art school (now called Tokyo University of the Arts (東京藝術大学)) between 1931 and 1936.
 After graduating, Kazuki spent time in Hokkaido as a teacher.
 He later returned to Yamaguchi where he married and had three children (two daughters and a son).
 While teaching, he continued to paint and became highly acclaimed by the art community, receiving two major art prizes in the late 1930s.